psychogun/psychogun.github.io/docs/pfsense/Grafana-dashboard-for-pfSense.md

 # Grafana dashboard for pfSense
 {: .no_toc }
-This is how I used Grafana to display dashboard for vitals from my PfSense firewall.
+This is how I used Grafana to display dashboard for vitals from my pfSense firewall.
 I was able to do this because of this VictorRobellini's work: [https://github.com/VictorRobellini/pfSense-Dashboard](https://github.com/VictorRobellini/pfSense-Dashboard)

 <details open markdown="block">
   <summary>